RobertoGongora/yourfavouriteblog/content/logs/2021-04-02-elite-dangerous-april-1/index.md

 - Outfit ship for exploration.
 - Fully engineer my FSD for extended range.
 - Unlock Guardian FSD extender for 10.5YL extra jump range.

+## TIL

+- If you abandon a mission with cargo, you'll be fined and the cargo will be declared *stolen*